svetlyak40wt/django-guts/README.rst

 Introduction
 ============

 This is a "just for fun" project, created to show my django_ projects guts.
 It allows to browse source code of all ``INSTALLED_APPS``.
+Here is example_ installation.

 Dependencies
 ------------